 - would, if you applied for a licence to drive a motor vehicle under Part III of the Road Traffic Act 1988, have your application refused under section 92 of the Act (physical fitness) on grounds other than persistent misuse of drugs or alcohol.

-- are of eligible age - you can check when you'll become eligible by entering your sex and date of birth into the State Pension calculator.
+- are of eligible age - you can check when you'll become eligible by entering your date of birth into the State Pension calculator.

 How to apply

 Applications should be made in person at one of the council offices listed on the concessionary travel homepage, postal and online applications are not permitted.

 Older persons bus pass:

 Older Persons Bus Pass applications are made electronically while you wait and the adviser will take a digital photo.
 Your bus pass will be valid for a maximum of 5 years and will be issued by post direct to your home address usually within 21 working days.